GrumpyOldPizza/ArduinoCore-stm32l0/README.md

 ## Credits

-This core is based on the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd)
+This core is based on and compatible with the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd)